 What makes a voice-over irreplaceable?

 Kater agrees.
-‘The difference between a standard AI voice and a pro voice-over is in the details.
+“The difference between a standard AI voice and a professional voice-over lies in the details.
 Sometimes AI is good enough.
-But in many projects, the question is: can this voice bring my story to life in a way that moves the listener?
-That’s where voice-overs still shine.’
+But with many projects, what really matters is: Can this voice tell my story in a way that sparks something in the listener’s mind?
+That’s where a voice-over can truly make a difference.”

-Even in a shifting market, there’s room for professionals who invest in their skills and client relationships.
+Even though the market is shifting, there’s still room for professional voice talents who invest in their craft and build strong client relationships.

-‘More than a million people on LinkedIn now call themselves a “voice-over”.
-If you want to stand out, this is your moment.’
+“There are over a million people on LinkedIn now calling themselves ‘voice-over’.
+If you want to stand out — this is the time.”